40 under 40 — Dave Fortin

 Alpha Psi, 2011 — Recognized in: 2018

-Like so many others on this list, Dave Fortin has a list of accomplishments so impressive that one would expect it of someone twice his age.
-With regard to his professional life, Dave is the Chief Operating Officer and Chief Compliance Officer at Tactex Asset Management, a large and successful asset management firm in Montreal.
+Like so many others on this list, Dave Fortin has a list of accomplishments so impressive that one would expect it from someone twice his age.
+With regard to his professional life, Dave is the chief operating officer and chief compliance officer at Tactex Asset Management, a large and successful asset management firm in Montreal.
 Additionally, he has taken a hands-on role in the development of a start up called Mylo (https://mylo.ai/about/), which rounds up user purchases and automatically saves and invests the rounding.

-During his time at McGill, Dave flourished as he focused his efforts on improving the McGill community as President of the Management Undergraduate Society (MUS).
-The University recognized his achievements and awarded him the Scarlet Key, which is an exclusive club for those McGill students who made exceptional contributions to campus life (Scarlet Key website: https://bit.ly/2x4rI3h).
+During his time at McGill, Dave flourished as he focused his efforts on improving the McGill community as president of the Management Undergraduate Society (MUS).
+The university recognized his achievements and awarded him the Scarlet Key, which is an exclusive club for those McGill students who make exceptional contributions to campus life (Scarlet Key website: https://bit.ly/2x4rI3h).
 His involvement on campus also extended to the Alpha Psi chapter, which ultimately played a big role in his success in these other areas.

 “From the moment I became a brother, I felt I was part of something much larger than myself.
-Our chapter had been growing at an unprecedented rate in the preceding year or two, and that growth continued during my time as an active, culminating in a dynasty of chapter awards, including the McElroy Order of Excellence.
+Our chapter had been growing at an unprecedented rate in the preceding year or two, and that growth continued during my time as an active and culminated in a dynasty of chapter awards, including the McElroy Order of Excellence.

-When I decided to get involved in student politics, I found mentors within the chapter to guide me, and received generous support from brothers helping me get the vote out.
-This was key in me winning a VP role, and becoming President of the Management Undergraduate Society the following year.
+When I decided to get involved in student politics, I found mentors within the chapter to guide me and received generous support from brothers helping me get the vote out.
+This was key in me winning the position of vice president and becoming president of the Management Undergraduate Society the following year.
 I have done my best to pay it forward to the younger generation whenever I have had the opportunity, as I have seen the impact first hand.
-I remain involved with Alpha Psi by serving on our Elder board.
-For several years I served as Beta Pi, and currently serve as Elder Phi.”
+I remain involved with Alpha Psi by serving on our elder board.
+For several years I served as Beta Pi and currently serve as elder Phi.”

 Despite some extremely trying circumstances over the years, Dave has flourished both personally and professionally.
 A bastion of strength for his fraternity, his community, and his wife, Dave continues to push his own personal limits of creativity and innovation.